Bruno Filippi: Legacy and influence

-The Italian anarchist Belgrado Pedrini among others in the mid 1970s set up at Carrara the Circolo Anarchico Bruno Filippi.
+The Italian anarchist Belgrado Pedrini, among others, in the mid 1970s set up at Carrara the Circolo Anarchico Bruno Filippi.
 Pedrini later reprinted the writings of Filippi under the title L’Iconoclasta (1978).

-Contemporary American insurrectionary anarchist Wolfi Landstreicher translated some of his writings into English in a collection he titled The rebel's dark laughter: the writings of Bruno Filippi.
+Contemporary American insurrectionary anarchist Wolfi Landstreicher translated some of his writings into English in a collection he titled The Rebel's Dark Laughter: The Writings of Bruno Filippi.
 Landstreicher says about Filippi that "His essays, stories and prose poems show no mercy for either domination or subservience in any form, and he was as harsh in his assessment of the slaves who resigned themselves to their slavery as to the masters who exploited and oppressed them.
 He could be faulted, like — Renzo Novatore, for his lack of class analysis.
 But when watching the masses of the poor and working people go out without protest to slaughter each other at the orders of their masters, it must have been difficult for the few who did refuse this slaughter not to be disgusted by such sheep — like behavior.
-In 1919, when there was an uprising in Italy, Filippi was out there fighting with the insurgent exploited, clear about who was the enemy."
+In 1919, when there was an uprising in Italy, Filippi was out there fighting with the insurgents exploited, clear about who the enemy was."

 In 2004 Francesco Pellegrino published Libertà estrema.
 Le ultime ore dell'anarchico Bruno Filippi.